ao-space/load-quarkus/loadtest/wrk/DatabaseLoadTest.md

 # Load Test with Database Involved

-[wrk][wrk] is a pretty handy tool to find the proper rps rate for further performance testing.
-In this project, you can find four lua scripts which are used by [wrk][wrk] to run, measure and compare load test with database involved situation.
-These scripts are used for different purpose:
+In this project, you can find four lua scripts which are used by [wrk][wrk] to run, measure and compare load test with a database-involved situation.

+These scripts are used for different purposes:

-- `gin.lua`: It will be used to conduct a baseline load test to evaluate the performance of the web API built with the [gin][gin] & [gorm][gorm] framework, which are popular frameworks in Golang.
+- `gin.lua`: It will be used to conduct a baseline load test to evaluate the performance of the web API built with the [gin][gin] + [gorm][gorm] framework, which are popular frameworks in Golang.
 - `quarkus-imperative.lua`: It will be used to conduct a load test to evaluate the performance of the web API built with the [quarkus][quarkus] framework using an **imperative** implementation.
 - `quarkus-reactive.lua`: It will be used to conduct a load test to evaluate the performance of the web API built with the [quarkus][quarkus] framework using a **reactive** implementation.
 - `quarkus-virtual.lua`: It will be used to conduct a load test to evaluate the performance of the web API built with the [quarkus][quarkus] framework using a **virtual thread** implementation.